vighneshiyer/vighneshiyer.com/content/misc/ml_for_placement.md

 ### Hacker News

 The next day (September 27th), a friend alerted me that the AlphaChip blog post was [posted on Hacker News](https://news.ycombinator.com/item?id=41672110) and was ascending to the top of the front page very quickly.
-Since the post was filled with dumb comments, I decided to make an account and a [comment of my own](https://news.ycombinator.com/item?id=41673769).
+Since the post was filled with irrelevant comments, I decided to make an account and a [comment of my own](https://news.ycombinator.com/item?id=41673769).
 I would like to thank [clickwiseorange](https://news.ycombinator.com/user?id=clickwiseorange) for his supportive and accurate arguments.

 ### Using ML in EDA CAD Algorithms

-So just because this technique of using RL to accelerate macro placement didn't pan out, doesn't mean I think there is no room for ML techniques in CAD algorithms.
+So just because this technique of using RL to perform macro placement didn't pan out, doesn't mean I think there is no room for ML techniques in CAD algorithms.
 We know that Cadence/Synopsys are frequently calling out usage of ML in their CAD tools, so there is clearly some value to be had.

 Specifically, I think ML might be useful in providing estimates of QoR metrics only known later in the flow (i.e. learning heuristics): traditionally, heuristics are hand-constructed and tuned, so a learned heuristic will probably be more accurate.
+ML is good at learning novel representations of data that humans can't: in doing so, they can make better predictions (e.g. about final routed wirelength or the strength of a given position on a chessboard).

+In this case, it seems that the Nature authors are trying to use RL to turn macro placement into a turn-by-turn game with a final reward, rather than treating it like a mixed (continuous + discrete) optimization problem.
+Due to the need to keep RL trajectories short, the placement grid is quite coarse, and therefore the macro placements are often not as dense as they could be, compromising QoR.
+Furthermore, they do not simultaneously place standard cell clusters and hard macros, which is a fundamental limitation of the AlphaChip approach vs mixed-placers.

 ### Dr. Chatterjee's Lawsuit